-As of February 18, 2014 we have 288,143,327 common units outstanding, which amount excludes common units that may become issuable subsequent to such date from time to time, including (i) common units beneficially owned by KKR Holdings through its ownership of KKR Group Partnership Units, (ii) common units available for future issuance under the KKR & Co.
+As of May 14, 2014 we have 408,004,049 common units outstanding, which amount excludes common units that may become issuable subsequent to such date from time to time, including (i) common units beneficially owned by KKR Holdings through its ownership of KKR Group Partnership Units, (ii) common units available for future issuance under the KKR & Co.
 L.P.
-2010 Equity Incentive Plan (the "Plan"), (iii) common units available for future issuance in connection with the Avoca Transaction and (iv) common units we agreed to issue in connection with our acquisition of KKR Financial Holdings LLC, which was announced on our Current Report on Form 8-K filed with the SEC on December 17, 2013.
+2010 Equity Incentive Plan (the "Equity Incentive Plan"), (iii) common units available for future issuance in connection with our acquisition of Avoca Capital, which was announced on our Current Report on Form 8-K filed with the SEC on October 18, 2013 and described in our Registration Statement on Form S-3 filed with the SEC on February 28, 2014, as amended and (iv) common units available for future issuance in connection with the Prisma Transaction.

-As of February 18, 2014 KKR Holdings owns 404,369,018 KKR Group Partnership Units that may be exchanged, on a quarterly basis, for our common units on a one-for-one basis, subject to customary conversion rate adjustments for splits, unit distributions and reclassifications.
+As of May 14, 2014 KKR Holdings owns 393,357,457 KKR Group Partnership Units that may be exchanged, on a quarterly basis, for our common units on a one-for-one basis, subject to customary conversion rate adjustments for splits, unit distributions and reclassifications.
 Except for interests held by our founders and certain interests held by other executives that were vested upon grant, interests in KKR Holdings that are held by our principals are subject to time based vesting up to a five-year period from the date of grant or performance based vesting and, following such vesting, additional restrictions on exchange for a period of one or two years.
 Pursuant to a registration rights agreement with KKR Holdings, we have previously registered the issuance of our common units to permit holders of KKR Group Partnership Units who exchange their KKR Group Partnership Units to sell without restriction in the open market or otherwise any of our common units that they receive upon exchange.

-Under our Plan we may grant to our employees awards representing our common units.
-The issuance of common units pursuant to awards under the Plan would dilute common unitholders and KKR Holdings pro rata in accordance with their respective percentage interests in the KKR Group Partnerships.
-The total number of our common units that may initially be issued under our Plan is equivalent to 15% of the number of fully diluted common units outstanding.
-We have filed a registration statement on Form S-8 under the Securities Act to register common units issued or covered by our Plan and intend to file one or more registration statements on Form S-8 under the Securities Act to register common units issued or covered by any other plans under which our employees and others providing services to us may receive common units.
+Under our Equity Incentive Plan we may grant to our employees awards representing our common units.
+The issuance of common units pursuant to awards under the Equity Incentive Plan would dilute common unitholders and KKR Holdings pro rata in accordance with their respective percentage interests in the KKR Group Partnerships.
+The total number of our common units that may initially be issued under our Equity Incentive Plan is equivalent to 15% of the number of fully diluted common units outstanding.
+We have filed a registration statement on Form S-8 under the Securities Act to register common units issued or covered by our Equity Incentive Plan and intend to file one or more registration statements on Form S-8 under the Securities Act to register common units.
 Any such Form S-8 registration statements will automatically become effective upon filing.
 Accordingly, common units registered under such registration statements will be available for sale in the open market.
-The administrator of the Plan is expected to reduce the maximum number of common units eligible to be issued under the Plan by the number of common units issued and sold pursuant to this Registration Statement unless such reduction is already provided for with respect to such awards under the terms of the Plan.